BeehiveForum/BeehiveForum/docs/sphinx/sphinx_setup.md

 messages you received and how far along this guide you've manage to get.

-Please be paitient in getting a reply, we'll try to get to you ASAP, but please be aware that we don't monitor the forum 24/7 (it's our hobby, not our job), so you might have to wait for someone to reply.
+Please be patient in getting a reply, we'll try to get to you ASAP, but please be aware that we don't monitor the forum 24/7 (it's our hobby, not our job), so you might have to wait for someone to reply.